sheikhomar/opan/00-todo.md

 # Questions for lecturer or TA
-- Homework 16, Exercise 2.1: Why can we use the Trace operator in Eq.
-2.4?
-Where does the constant come from?
-- Homework 18: Exercuse 3.1: Computation of the conditional probability gives the wrong result.
-Help!

 # Questions for the project
 - The implmenetation of Nearest Neighbour: only for k=1 in kNN?